-Green roof integrated photovoltaics (GRIPV) is a system that combines the benefits of solar and green (or vegetative) roofing.
-Prospect Solar has the unique ability to operate as a solar and green roof installer through partnership with our sister company, Prospect Waterproofing.
+Green roof-integrated photovoltaics (GRIPV) is a system that combines the benefits of solar and green (or vegetative) roofing.
+Prospect Solar has the unique ability to operate as a solar and green roof installer through a partnership with our sister company, Prospect Waterproofing.

 Advantages of Green Roofs and Solar

-- Reduced building heat envelopes mitigating Urban “Heat Island” Effect
+Reduced building heat envelopes mitigating Urban “Heat Island” Effect

-- Green roofs reduce HVAC bills and allow for solar to increase energy offset
+Green roofs reduce HVAC bills and allow for solar to increase energy offset

-- Vegetative roofs can retain 50-90% of rainfall, avoiding storm water runoff
+Vegetative roofs can retain 50-90% of rainfall, avoiding stormwater runoff

-- As natural biofiltration devices, green roofs remove airborne toxins and re-oxygenate air; water retention allows for filtration of pollutants
+As natural biofiltration devices, green roofs remove airborne toxins and re-oxygenate air; water retention allows for filtration of pollutants

 Green roofs can reduce the noise levels of a facility by as much as 40%

-- Extended roof life can be possible due to moderation of temperature swings
+Extended roof life can be possible due to moderation of temperature swings

-- Warmth from solar panels provides vegetation a longer growing season
+The warmth from solar panels provides vegetation a longer growing season

-- GRIPV systems can increase solar production by as much as 16%
+GRIPV systems can increase solar production by as much as 16%

 Green Roof Construction

 Green roofs are typically installed on an Inverted Roof Membrane Assembly (IRMA) roofing system.
-Sometimes referred to as a Protected Roofing Membrane Assembly, this system places the waterproof membrane directly onto the roof substrate (decking), and then uses a protective foam layer above it to prevent puncture of the waterproofing layer.
-From here, one of three types of green roof systems is installed:
+Sometimes referred to as a Protected Roofing Membrane Assembly, this system places the waterproof membrane directly onto the roof substrate (decking) and then uses a protective foam layer above it to prevent puncture of the waterproofing layer.

-- Extensive – The most prevalent green roof system utilizing 3-6″ of growing medium.
+Extensive – The most prevalent green roof system utilizing 3-6″ of growing medium.
 This low-maintenance approach can even be installed on sloping roofs, and is ideal for growing hardy drought, wind, and frost-resistant plants such as sedums, herbs, and grasses.

-- Semi-Intensive – Also referred to as shallow-intensive, this system creates roof top lawns and common areas that are ideal for foot-traffic and human interaction.
+Semi-Intensive – Also referred to as shallow-intensive, this system creates roof top lawns and common areas that are ideal for foot-traffic and human interaction.
 Planted in 6-12″ of growing medium, these rooftop greenways provide a firm construction that handles continual pedestrian interaction.